Teaching Collaboration Lesson Plans: Elementary, Middle and High School

 Collaboration is NOT the same as teamwork!

-But, after really getting into designing this collaboration lesson plan and looking at other people’s points of view, we started to realize that collaboration is just one style of teamwork!
+But, after really getting into designing this collaboration lesson plan and looking at other people’s points of view, we started to realize that collaboration is just one (of three) teamwork styles!

 (Check out the Seapoint Center for a great post about the confusion between cooperation, collaboration, and co-ordination vs teamwork.)